adomokos/climb_that_mountain/blog/2016/06/using-ruby-on-aws-lambda.md

 If everything is configured properly, you should be able to create your AWS Lambda function by running `make create` in the terminal.

-We can invoke the lambda from the command line as well, this make target will do just that:
+We can invoke the lambda from the command line as well, this Make target will do just that:

 ```shell
 ...